Why Property Investors Love BOARDING HOUSES

 There has been growing residential housing demand.
-With more demand close to major cities centres throughout Australia, causing governments to seek more affordable housing options.
+With more demand close to major city centres throughout Australia, causing governments to seek more affordable housing options.
 This demand has fuelled higher investment returns and the reason why property investors Love boarding houses.

-In 2009 the NSW State government introduced new affordable rental housing policy.
+In 2009 the NSW State government introduced a new affordable rental housing policy.
 This State Environment Planning Policy – Affordable Rental Housing 2009 (ARHSEPP) was formulated to increased supply and affordability for rental & social housing in New South Wales.
 This has, in turn, led to increased demand and higher property values for boarding houses.

 What are boarding houses?
 What does boarding house mean?

 Over the years, boarding houses have unfairly had the perception of providing accommodation for troublemakers in our society.
 While there might have been the occasional lousy element in the past due to bad management, things have changed a lot in recent years.

 In addition, many boarding houses are well-appointed with quality inclusions hardly noticeable in residential and commercial areas.
 As such, boarding homes well designed and managed house rules to attract reliable quality tenants.
 Thus providing an excellent, consistent cash flow income for the owners.

 Boarding houses aim to provide affordable low-cost shared housing accommodation for people who do not have the need or affordability to paying rent via traditional housing accommodation.